CppPhil/ISP1/README.md

 ### "philslib" dependency
 Repository: <https://github.com/CppPhil/philslib/>
 Documentation: Run `doxygen ./deps/philslib/Doxyfile` from the project's root directory to generate the HTML documentation for this library.
+The documentation can then be viewed using something like `firefox ./doc/html/index.html`

 ## Generating the documentation
 To generate the documentation run